-The Department of Financial Services has asked states to ensure that bank, Management and control of cash in circulation. and automated-teller-machine operator employees are allowed to work without any hindrance despite the lockdown imposed.
-The Finance Ministry said the See Central bank. of India and bank staff as well as employees of cash The term originates from military language and refers to the movement and provisioning of troops at war.
-In today’s business vocabulary, it refers to the management in particular, the transportation...
+The Department of Financial Services has asked states to ensure that bank, Management and control of cash in circulation.
+More and automated-teller-machine operator employees are allowed to work without any hindrance despite the lockdown imposed.
+The Finance Ministry said the See Central bank.
+More of India and bank staff as well as employees of cash The term originates from military language and refers to the movement and provisioning of troops at war.
+In today’s business vocabulary, it refers to the management in particular, the transportation, storage and distribution of finished goods.
 More, ATM maintenance companies and personnel of the National Payments Corporation of India be permitted to function without hurdles, the Bloomberg Quint reports.

 India’s Chennai district can expect cash to be rolling in – quite literally – as Indian Bank launches a mobile ATM service amidst the lockdown.
 The initiative hopes to provide cash services to people while eliminating potential risks due to travelling.